SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Dissecting_the_arrays.md

 The implementation manages an array of cached items but instead of using `T[]` the pool wraps the `T` into the struct `Element` to avoid the check at the runtime.

 Some time ago I've fixed an object pool in our application to get 30% performance improvement for the parsing phase.
-This was not due to the trick that I'm describing here, and was related to concurrent access of the pool.
+This was not due to the trick that I'm describing here and was related to concurrent access of the pool.
 But the point is that object pools could be on the hot path of the application and even small performance improvements like one mentioned above could have a reasonable impact on the end to end performance.